DataScienceWithAbinash/Web-Application-For-Complaint/README.md

 A.	Submission of complaints

-1. Take the required inputs from the customer
+1.Take the required inputs from the customer

-a)	Name of the customer
+	Name of the customer
-b)	Delivery consignment/invoice reference
+	Delivery consignment/invoice reference
-c)	Invoice/Consignment date
+	Invoice/Consignment date
-d)	Product name
+	Product name
-e)	Nature of the complaint
+	Nature of the complaint

 2. A unique reference number is to be generated and given to the customer after submission

 B.	Checking the status

 1. The required input from the customer

 		 Complaint reference number or invoice reference number

 2. The relevant updates are to be displayed after submission of the reference number

 ## Required software’s: